 There is certainly honest disagreement among clinicians about the value of strict compliance with the CMS 3- and 6-hour sepsis bundles.
 Until that disagreement is settled, however, compliance is a necessity.
 There are two compelling reasons.
 First, bundles are the closest thing to best practice that we have; compliance saves lives.
 Second, there are financial and reputational penalties for noncompliance.

-The purpose of this post, therefore, is to give sepsis coordinators and health system quality leaders guidance on how to better comply with the bundles, including drilling down into how to address the most common reasons for noncompliance.
+The purpose of this article, therefore, is to give sepsis coordinators and health system quality leaders guidance on how to better comply with the bundles, including drilling down into how to address the most common reasons for noncompliance.